 With the other Catholic parishes in Southport we learn about RCIA: the Catholic way for parishes to become effective in inviting and nurturing new people’s interest in the faith.
-In preparation for this in HeartStone the Wednesday evening Sharing Scripture Group has begun to encourage each other in simple, confident ways of talking about what the faith means to us, and how important it might be for other people.
+In preparation for this in HeartStone’s Red Room the Wednesday evening Sharing Scripture Group encourages each other in simple, confident ways of talking about what the faith means to us, and how important it might be for other people.
 Can you come?

 The Children’s Liturgy of the Word during mass is marvelous for this, and it is clear that training and support for parishioners to serve as catechists and helpers in the RCIA, WYA and Children’s Liturgy is a great way of outreach in our times….and to extend this to helping families prepare for Baptism also (they will come!).

 Social Life is also a good way for people’s spiritual life to be helped: good company and laughter helps!
 The Sacred Heart Hall is good outreach for the local community as well as parishioners, and a Coffee and Chat afternoon takes place from 2pm on the last Monday of every month (including Bank Holidays).

-Donna Davies and Brian Lowry manage the Parish Centre at St John Stone now, and they are putting together a new development plan.
+Donna Davies and Brian Lowry manage the Parish Centre at St John Stone, and they put on great events on a monthly basis.

 Outreach in our Personal Faith